-In June 2016, FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which replaces the incurred loss impairment methodology previously used for certain financial instruments with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates in their measurement.
+In June 2016, FASB issued Accounting Standards Update (ASU) No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which replaces the incurred loss impairment methodology previously used for certain financial instruments with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates in their measurement.
 The guidance has subsequently been amended through a series of targeted ASUs.
-For MRA the ASU and the subsequent amendments will be effective for the year ending December 31, 2023, and are expected to be adopted using the modified-retrospective approach.
+For MRA, the ASU and the subsequent amendments are effective for the year ended December 31, 2023.
+There was no significant impact to MRA's financial statements as a result of the implementation of this ASU.